St. Euphrosynia Belarusian Orthodox Church

-The St. Euphrosynia Belarusian Orthodox Church is a Belarusian Greek Orthodox church in South River, New Jersey.
-The archdiocese is the American Carpatho-Russian Orthodox Diocese of the United States.
+The St. Euphrosynia Belarusian Orthodox Church is a Belarusian Orthodox church in South River, New Jersey, a parish of the American Carpatho-Russian Orthodox Diocese of the United States.
 The head of the church is Rev. Fr.
 Konstanin Gavrilkin.
 It is named after Euphrosyne of Polotsk.

 History

 After the end of World War II, Belarusian parishioners came together and worshiped in Displaced Person-Camps in Regensburg, Michelsdorf and Backnang, Germany.
 Some of the church members were able to move to the United States and moved to South River, New Jersey, where already a Belarusian community existed.
 In 1951 a parish council was elected, with Father Nikolai Lapitzki selected as its first pastor.
-The parish celebrated their first worship in the second floor of the Conklin Methodist Church, a local church, whose Rev. G. Nelson Moore allowed to use it.
+The parish celebrated their first worship on the second floor of the Conklin Methodist Church, a local church, whose Rev. G. Nelson Moore allowed to use it.
 The Church Council became a member of the Greek Orthodox Archdiocese of North and South America.
 In 1953 the parish bought a former Jewish synagogue on Whitehead Avenue and converted it into an Orthodox Christian Church.
 In addition, the Church acquired a piece of land on Hillside Avenue for use as a parish cemetery.